PDG database file

 The database file provides the default data store for the Python API and a copy is bundled

-with and installed when the Python API package pdg
+with and installed when the Python API package pdg is installed.

 Available database files can be downloaded from the the API page on the PDG website.